-To make the pocket, I designed it like a staffed relief of a nude torso.
+To make the pocket, I designed it like a stuffed relief of a nude torso.

 In fact, such design was an excuse to put the LEDs.
 As the figure

-was made upside down, it was a puzzle to complehend what it was.
+was made upside down, it was a puzzle to comprehend what it was.

 = all for the fun on the club night.
 (If it was ordinary geometric